rathead-industrial-products/rtos/README.md

 instructions during a simulated CAS operation.

 Kernel structures such as queues and semiphores are implemented using a lockless protocol.
-More complex operations such as scheduling that would normally be done in a locked critical section are performed in the PendSV exception handler.
+Task scheduling that would normally be done in a locked critical section is performed in the PendSV exception handler.
 PendSV is set to be the lowest priority exception and so although it can be interrupted, by design it always runs to completion and so does not have to be locked.

-### Compiler Restrictions ###

-The implementation of eex relies on specific compiler behavior.

-* C99             [-std=gnu99]
-* Local labels
-* Computed goto

-### Processor Restrictions ###
+### Platform Targets ###

 eex is targeted at ARM Cortex-M processors.
 It has been specifically designed to work on CM0, CM0+, CM3, and CM4 processors.
 It has been tested on CM0+ and CM4 processors.
 It may work on other ARM variants.

-Porting to other (non-ARM) architectures would require finding a substitue for pendSV and rewriting the Compare-And-Swap operation for the specific processor architecture.
+Porting to other (non-ARM) architectures would require finding a substitute for pendSV and rewriting the Compare-And-Swap operation for the specific processor architecture.

-### Processor Configuration ###

-Cortex-M processors execute in one of two modes, Thread or Handler; one of two privilege levels, Privileged or Unprivileged; and use one of two stacks, Main or Process. eex always executes in Privileged mode using the Main stack.
-Threads execute in thread mode, and interrupts (including the scheduler) operate in handler mode.
+eex will also build and run on a POSIX console.